 The District is exposed to various risks of loss related to torts, thefts of, damage to, or destruction of assets; errors or omissions; and natural disasters.
-The District purchases insurance coverage from the Colorado Special Districts Property and Liability Pool covering all areas in which there is a risk of loss.
-There have been no reductions in insurance coverage from the prior year.
-Additionally there have been no claims made on any of the insurance policies maintained by the District in the last three years.
+The District purchases insurance coverage from the Colorado Special Districts Property and Liability Pool (the "Pool") covering all areas in which there is a risk of loss.
+The Pool is an organization created by intergovernmental agreement to provide property, liability, public officials' liability, boiler and machinery and workers compensation coverage to its members.
+Settled claims have not exceeded this coverage in any of the past three fiscal years.